Skip to content

 2. Pull Latest Changes

-• Execute git pull origin master/main to update local repository with remote modifications
+• Execute git pull upstream main to update local repository with remote modifications

 3. Return to Working Branch